Wood features

 Under what conditions can wood, considered an electrical insulator, conduct current

 Wood is said to be a good electrical insulator.
-That's why, in the past, TV and radio casings were made of wood.
-In addition to its insulating ability, it was also non-magnetising, ensuring that the appliances worked properly and safely.
-You've probably also heard that if you sit on a wooden chair to change a light bulb, nothing can happen because wood doesn't conduct electricity.
-However, if it rains electric lightning, the most dangerous place is under a tree.
+That is why, in the past, TV and radio housings were made of wood.
+In addition to being insulating, they were also non-magnetizable, which ensured that the appliances worked properly and safely.
+You have probably also heard that if you sit on a wooden chair to change a light bulb, nothing can happen because wood does not conduct electricity.
+However, if it is raining lightning, the most dangerous place is under a tree.
 There are countless spectacular images of electricity discharging through the only tree in the landscape.
-So the question arises: does wood conduct electricity or not?
-When and why wood turns from an insulator to a conductor of electricity, find out below.
+This begs the question: does wood conduct electricity or not?
+When and why wood turns from an insulator into a conductor of electricity, find out below.

 electrical properties of wood